 Mixer motor specifications label.
 Show this at an equipment supply store and they will be able to give you this exact motor.

 Wet location sealed switch used on mixer.
 The electrical-in is sealed using silicone.

 The coupler used to mount the 1/2 inch stainless steel shaft to the motor shaft.
 It uses 4 Allen set screws to hold it tightly onto the shafts.
 The two shafts are not the same diameters, so you may have to have this made at a local machine shop.

 This is 568cc of water and 1400 grams of Polar Ice porcelain casting clay.
 Amazingly enough it is possible to get all that powder into that little bit of water and still have a very fluid slurry for casting.
 The volume will increase to only 1065cc.
 How is this possible?
 That water has 13 grams of Darvan 7 deflocculant in it, it causes the clay particles to repel each other such that you can make a liquid with only little more water than is in a throwing clay!
 All it takes is 15 minutes under a good power propeller mixer (in a bigger container of course).

 Make your own plaster table.
 One person can pour a 350 lb plaster table in two hours.

 It is becoming more practical for potters and ceramic artists or entrepreneurs to take on projects never before possible because of the increasing accessibility of 3D printing of ceramic materials or of materials that can act as piece molds or block molds.
 Objects themselves can be printed directly ...

 In Bound Links

-An important, even essential tool in ceramics for mixing slurries (body and glaze).
-Particles in ceramic powders can be exceptionally small (and often agglomerated) and wetting all their surfaces requires the injection of energy into a slurry that only a device such as this can do.
-This is especiall...
+An important, even essential tool in ceramic labs, studios and classrooms for mixing test and production slurries (body and glaze) is a good propeller mixer.
+Particles in ceramic powders can be exceptionally small (and often agglomerated) and wetting all their surfaces requires the injection of ener...

 By Tony Hansen